Run a disaster recovery drill for Azure VMs to a secondary Azure region

 In Test Failover, Select a recovery point to use for the failover:

-- Latest processed: Fails the VM over to the latest recovery point that was processed by the Site Recovery service.
+- Latest processed: Fails the VM over to the latest recovery point that was processed by Site Recovery.
 The time stamp is shown.
 With this option, no time is spent processing data, so it provides a low RTO (Recovery Time Objective)

 - Latest app-consistent: This option fails over all VMs to the latest app-consistent recovery point.
 The time stamp is shown.